Header image courtesy of @tungnamlouhotel (Instagram)

 The Shophouse, 4 Second Lane, Tai Hang

-You can interact with tea baristas to understand more about tea and let baristas understand your preferences as you to drink to enrich yourself in the knowledge of tea, whether it is the Premium Awarded Uji Matcha ($128) or the Jasmine Phoenix Oolong ($158), you never know what may surprise you!
+You can interact with tea baristas to understand more about tea and let them become familiar with your preferences as you drink.
+Enrich yourself in the knowledge of the blessed leaf, whether it is through the acclaimed Uji matcha ($128) or the Jasmine Phoenix oolong ($158)—you never know what may surprise you!

 Green Ginkgo Tea, 1 Tai Ping Shan Street, Sheung Wan

 You wouldn’t really expect to find a teahouse all about calmness and tranquillity surrounded by bars and clubs in the heart of Lan Kwai Fong, but that’s exactly where you will find Tealosophy Tea Bar on Wyndham Street.
-What sets the teahouse apart from the others is their inhouse Japanese tea ceremony tatami room that regularly hosts workshops and incense burners throughout the shop too really elevating the experience.
+What sets the teahouse apart from the others is their in-house Japanese tea ceremony tatami room that regularly hosts workshops and incense burners throughout the shop too really elevating the experience.

-Tealosophy Tea Bar is open until 11 pm on Friday and Saturday, so next time you ask your friends to hang out in Lan Kwai Fong, why not try enticing them with a hot brew?

 Tealosophy Tea Bar, 38 Wyndham Street, Central